mkkellogg/Photons2/README.md

 // Create the renderer and pass to the particle system during construction.
 The particle system will perform
-// additional initialization on the renderer. const embersRenderer = new Photons.AnimatedSpriteRenderer(embersAtlas, true, THREE.AdditiveBlending);
+// additional initialization on the renderer. const embersRenderer = new Photons.AnimatedSpriteRenderer(true, embersAtlas, true, THREE.AdditiveBlending);

 // Create the base parent object for the particle system const embersRoot = new THREE.Object3D();